Manecas1221212/romance/chapter_19.md

 ---

 At work, the team was subdued.
 Jessica's death had cast a shadow.
 Her desk sat empty.
 No one wanted to touch it.
-HR finally boxed up her things three weeks in.
+HR finally boxed up her things five weeks in.

 Anna volunteered to take the box to Jessica's parents.
 It seemed like the right thing to do.
 The human thing.